STROKE-MODS/python-reset-warpath/README.md

 - 🔥 Day 2 – Object-Oriented + Real-World Utility
 - 🔥 Day 3 - Projects-Marathon
 - 🔥 Day 4 - Done JSON and API
 - 🔥 Day 5 - CSV and mini project(Added in project repo)
+- 🔥 Day 6 onwards - Doing starting SQL for the data science.

+- <h2>So i will be working on SQL for sometime then will continue publishing all the matter once again.</h2>
 By: Stroke
 Date Started: 14th June, 2025